-Natalie, the first USEP consultant from Mylestones Employment has been working on campus at Griffith for a year now providing individualised support to graduating and graduated students with disability to get into work.
+Natalie works on campus at Griffith providing individualised career support to graduating and graduated students with disability seeking a graduate job.

 David, one of the NDCO’s working on the USEP project has asked Natalie some questions about her experience so far, opportunities for improvement, and observations about working with university graduates with disability.